-The centre-back has suggested that the Portuguese coach has a number of dressing room problems to deal with at the Santiago Bernabeu, while praising the work of Tito VilanovaBarcelona defender Gerard Pique has struck another verbal blow in his ongoing dispute with Jose Mourinho.
+The centre-back has suggested that the Portuguese coach has a number of dressing room problems to deal with at the Santiago Bernabeu, while praising the work of Tito Vilanova.

-The 25-year-old center back was absent for Sunday's 2-2 draw with Real Madrid, but was keen to reignite his personal war of words with the Portuguese coach after Barcelona maintained its eight-point advantage over its fierce rival.
+The 25-year-old centre-back was absent for Sunday's 2-2 draw with Real Madrid, but was keen to reignite his personal war of words with the Portuguese coach after Barcelona maintained their eight-point advantage over their fierce rivals.

 Pique then insisted that the title race is still very much open despite Barca's early lead.

-The former Manchester United defender was also keen to praise Tito Vilanova, who has handled the task of succeeding Pep Guardiola with aplomb so far.
+The former-Manchester United defender was also keen to praise Tito Vilanova, who has handled the task of succeeding Mourinho with aplomb so far.